Bonus advice...don't do your own illustrations! |

 stranger caught it with his foot.”

-PROSE.
+Showing makes us feel closer to the protagonist.
 Duh!
 As writers, we’ve heard this a gazillion

 5.

-TO THE VOICE.
+Listen to the voice.
 Ask yourself if each line meets the

 voice you intend to convey.
 Read it aloud and think of your audience.
 If you